cakephp/docs/en/models/transactions.rst

 Transactions
 ############

-To perform a transaction, a model's tables must be of a type that supports transactions.
+To perform a transaction, a model's table must be of a datasource and type which supports transactions.

 All transaction methods must be performed on a model's DataSource object.
 To get a model's DataSource from within the model, use: